Detecting Crashes with Fat-Tail Statistics

 Before a crash, markets often transition from mean-reverting to persistent dynamics.
 DFA picks up this regime shift.
 The key advantage over simpler methods is the detrending step: by removing local polynomial trends before measuring fluctuations, DFA separates genuine long-range dependence from spurious correlations caused by local trends.

-In practice: DFA was the best non-bubble crash detector in our tests (82% overall detection rate).
+In practice: DFA was the best non-bubble crash detector in our tests (82% recall, 22% precision, F1=34%).
 It handles non-stationarity better than Hurst’s R/S analysis because the detrending step removes local polynomial trends before measuring fluctuations.
+The low precision reflects the fact that persistent dynamics are common in financial markets even outside crash windows.

 #Hurst exponent: persistence detection